 The first time I tasted Aperol, I thought it the “little sister” of Campari.
 Sweeter for sure, less vigorous herbaceous tones and about half the alcohol content but definitely related.
-They actually come from the same stable of brands and it’s suggested that anytime you see Campari called for, you can substitute Aperol.
-Both are technically classified as bitters or an aperitif, which is traditionally served before a meal to take the edge off.
+They actually come from the same stable of brands and it’s suggested that anytime you see Campari called for, you can substitute Aperol which I’ve done in this Aperol Negroni Cocktail.

 I’ve been told to keep at it, that I will come to love it.
 I was told the same thing about beer decades ago and I still don’t like it so why would grimace through a taste I don’t enjoy so that I can acquire a fondness?
 Life is too short for that nonsense!

 The Americano; occasionally referred to as a neutered Negroni, dates back to at least 1861, when it was served at Gaspare Campari’s bar in Milan, a meeting place over the years for a variety of celebrities, from Giuseppe Verdi to Ernest Hemingway.

 I had a reader mention recently how terrific the Vya brand of vermouth is so was very lucky to have received samples from the owners.
 Vya Sweet Vermouth is a blend of Tinta Roriz and Orange Muscat, and is hand infused at Quady Winery with a selection of over seventeen herbs and spices.

 They are worth sourcing in your area; the difference between what I’ve typically purchased and these lovely spirits is remarkable and absolutely worth the effort.
 For the Aperol Negroni in the photo, I paired the Aperol with sweet vermouth and Van Gogh gin and they were a great compliment to each other.
 The Aperol added a very nice but not at all cloying sweetness.

-PIN ‘Aperol Negroni Cocktail’
+PIN IT!
+‘Aperol Negroni Cocktail’

-- 1 oz Aperol
+- 1 ounce Aperol

-- 1 oz sweet vermouth (Vya)
+- 1 ounce sweet vermouth

-- 1 oz gin (Van Gogh)
+- 1 ounce gin

 - Orange slice or twist